Mechanical safety tips

 Inspect your car between visits to your car mechanic

-Becoming familiar with your vehicle will alert you to any problems that may arise.
+Becoming familiar with your car will alert you to any problems that may arise.
 Don’t worry – you don’t need to be an expert in timing belts!
-But inspecting the underbody, tyres and panel and testing of the lights and windscreen wipers can help maintain peace of mind and vehicle safety between scheduled servicing with your Goodyear Autocare car mechanic.
+But inspecting the underbody, tyres and panel, and testing the lights and windscreen wipers can help maintain peace of mind and road safety between scheduled servicing with your Goodyear Autocare car mechanic.

-Fluids are vital in keeping your vehicle running smoothly, by checking your oil, transmission and coolant levels regularly you may pick up on a problem before it becomes a costly repair.
+Fluids are vital to keeping your car running smoothly.
+By checking your oil, transmission and coolant levels regularly you may detect a problem before it becomes a costly repair.
 Always do these checks when the car is cool to avoid injury.
 If you’re unsure, ask your Goodyear Autocare mechanic.

-Regular maintenance at selected kilometre and/or monthly intervals, as specified by the manufacturer will help ensure that your vehicle is running in its most effective and efficient manner
+Regular car maintenance at selected kilometre or monthly intervals, as specified by the car manufacturer, will help make sure your car is running efficiently and safely.

 How do you know if you have a blown head gasket?

 A blown gasket can lead to serious engine damage which can be costly to repair.
 Look out for high engine temperature, low engine power, low coolant levels or oil with a milky white colour.

 If you suspect you may have a blown head gasket, it's important to seek repair immediately with a car mechanic to prevent further damage to your car's engine.
 Our experts at Goodyear Autocare can replace your gasket for you – request a quote or find your nearest store.

 What should you do if the ‘Check engine’ light is on?